What Are Dental Onlays?

 Alternatives To Dental Onlays

-Patients may consider a dental filling or dental crown as an alternative to an onlay.
+Patients may consider a dental filling or crown as an alternative to an onlay.
 Each has advantages and disadvantages.
 Fillings may repair teeth in a single visit.
-However, the application technique is generally not as durable and long-lasting as an onlay.
+However, the application technique is generally less durable and long-lasting than an onlay.
 A dental crown can provide substantial coverage for a tooth but requires more enamel reduction than is necessary with an onlay.
 During your visit, we are happy to discuss all appropriate treatment options based on the damage your tooth has sustained.

 Are There Risks To Getting Dental Onlays?